How to Win Against the Dangerous “Herding Impulse”

 When you know these patterns, you can make probability-based forecasts.

+If you are prepared to take the next step in educating yourself about the basics of the Wave Principle — access the FREE Online Tutorial from Elliott Wave International.
 The Elliott Wave Basic Tutorial is a 10-lesson comprehensive online course with the same content you’d receive in a formal training class — but you can learn at your own pace and review the material as many times as you like!
+Get 10 FREE Lessons on The Elliott Wave Principle that Will Change the Way You Invest Forever. |

 This article was syndicated by Elliott Wave International and was originally published under the headline How to Win Against the Dangerous “Herding Impulse”.
 EWI is the world’s largest market forecasting firm.
 Its staff of full-time analysts led by Chartered Market Technician Robert Prechter provides 24-hour-a-day market analysis to institutional and private investors around the world.